Fire Safety Agreement: Flame Effects in Camps

 Flame Effect Operators

-Flame Effects operators and assistants must be 21 years of age or older and be trained in the use of fire extinguishers.
+Flame effects operators and assistants must be 21 years of age or older and be trained in the use of fire extinguishers.

-Operators and assistants must wear fire resistant clothing while operating Flame Effects.
+Operators and assistants must wear fire resistant clothing while operating flame effects.

 Personal Responsibility

-No carelessness, negligence, or unsafe conditions with Flame Effects shall be tolerated.
-Do not drink, take drugs, or smoke when working with Flame Effects.
+No carelessness, negligence, or unsafe conditions with flame effects shall be tolerated.
+Do not drink, take drugs, or smoke when working with flame effects.

 Safety Perimeter

-An appropriate audience safety perimeter (and performer’s safety zone if applicable) shall be established well in advance of Flame Effect operation, and must be approved by FAST.
-Because of the variety of artwork that incorporates Flame Effects, a member of FAST will help you determine the correct perimeter distance.
+An appropriate audience safety perimeter (and performer’s safety zone if applicable) shall be established well in advance of flame effect operation, and must be approved by FAST.

-In any case, a 20′ zone around the Flame Effect must be kept free of all combustible or flammable materials, and nothing should overhang this zone.
+In any case, a 20′ zone around the flame effect must be kept free of all combustible or flammable materials, and nothing should overhang this zone.

 Fueling